Tensor4D : Efficient Neural 4D Decomposition for High-fidelity Dynamic Reconstruction and Rendering: Method

 Specifically, for a neural 4D field $f(x, y, z, t)$, we first decompose the 3D space part from 4D spatio-temporal tensor into three time-aware volumetric tensors via tri-projection decomposition:

 where $\Pi_3$ denotes the projection operator.
 To further lower space complexity and enable high-resolution representation, we decompose each feature volume into three feature planes as:

 where $\pi_3$ denotes the volume-to-plane tri-projection.
 In this way, we compactly represent a 4D field using 9 planes.
 Given any spatio-temporal coordinate $(x, y, z, t)$, we can efficiently query its value in the 4D field by projecting it onto the planes and retrieving the corresponding value via bilinear interpolation.
 Fig~\ref{fig:reprez} is an illustration of our decomposition method.
 Our hierarchical triprojection decomposition reduces the space complexity from $\mathcal{O}(n^4)$ to $\mathcal{O}(n^2)$ with $n$ being the spatial resolution of the grid, significantly lowering memory footprint without sacrificing representation power.

+\textbf{Differences from 6-plane decomposition.} Compared with 6-plane decomposition~\cite{fridovich2023kplanes, cao2023hexplane,jang2022dTensoRF} which pairs the time dimension with only one spatial dimension ($xt, yt, zt$), our method first decomposes the 4D tensor in the spatial domain to obtain three time-aware volumes and then 9 decomposed planes.
+Note that the three volumes are decomposed independently, making the 9 planes different from each other.
+Specifically, when using a linear layer $g=\{\}$ to decompose the volume $f_z(x, y, t) = \{., f_{zy}(x, t), .\}$ and the volume $f_y(x, z, t) = \{., f_{yz}(x, t), .\}$, the planes $f_{zy}(x, t)$ and $f_{yz}(x, t)$ behave differently since they are optimized independently to capture time variations in the volumes $f_z(x, y, t)$ and $f_y(x, z, t)$, respectively.
+In this way, the 9 planes can leverage time-aware information in all possible combinations of the time and spatial dimensions ($xt, yt, zt, xyt, yzt, xzt, xyzt$).
+This property enables our representation to capture various dynamic information hierarchically at different levels of spatial dimensions.
+Therefore, our method is more efficient in representing dynamic scenes, where variations in time dimension are often intense, complex, and long-range.

-Note that our decomposition supports various types of 4D fields including the time-conditioned radiance field in NeRF-T and the 4D flow field in D-NeRF.
+Our decomposition supports various types of 4D fields including the time-conditioned radiance field in NeRF-T and the 4D flow field in D-NeRF.
 In this paper, we present a dynamic radiance field decomposition method (Sec.~\ref{sec:t4d_multiview}) for multiview dynamic reconstruction as well as a 4D flow decomposition method (Sec.~\ref{sec:t4d_mono}) for single-view setting.